yanchun628/Logseq/pages/MBR.md

 			- designed by the FTE team.
 			- Each grader will automatically receive the same test email.
 The test is a blind test
 			- we are using this sampling test to capture the overall performance.
+			- is the most important quality indicator for our customers
 		- 感谢所有 team lead 的支持